 Matthew P. Cullen

-Chair, Detroit RiverFront Conservancy
+Chair, Detroit Riverfront Conservancy

 Principal, Rock Ventures, LLC

-Chief Executive Officer, JACK Entertainment, LLC
+Chairman, JACK Entertainment, LLC

-Cullen is a 29-year veteran of General Motors (GM), where he was general manager of economic development and enterprise services.
+Cullen is a 29-year veteran of General Motors (GM), where he was General Manager of Economic Development and Enterprise Services.
 In addition to coordinating economic development initiatives in the communities in which GM operates, he created a shared services organization and had responsibility for the corporation’s vast 450-million-square-foot global real estate portfolio.

-Cullen was chief architect of GM’s $500 million acquisition and development of the Renaissance Center as the automaker’s global headquarters.
-Since 2003 he has helped oversee the billion dollar redevelopment of the city’s international riverfront as the founding chairman of the DetroitRiverfrontConservancy, whose vision is to create more than five miles of contiguous public access and linked parks along the river.
+Cullen was Chief Architect of GM’s $500 million acquisition and development of the Renaissance Center as the automaker’s global headquarters.
+Since 2003 he has helped oversee the billion-dollar redevelopment of the city’s international riverfront as the founding chairman of the DetroitRiverfrontConservancy, whose vision is to create more than five miles of contiguous public access and linked parks along the river.

-He also serves as volunteer president and CEO of the M-1 RAIL Streetcar initiative.
-The 6.6 mile streetcar route will connect the city’s largest cultural destinations, educational and entertainment facilities and employment centers along Woodward Avenue.
-Through a public-private partnership, M-1 RAIL will also serve as a catalyst for investment, economic development and urban renewal to positively impact Detroit while helping to create a modern, regional transit system
+He also serves as Volunteer President and CEO of the M-1RAIL Streetcar initiative.
+The 6.6mile streetcar, known as QLINE, connects the city’s largest cultural destinations, educational and entertainment facilities and employment centers along Woodward Avenue.
+Through a public-private partnership, M-1RAIL serves as a catalyst for investment, economic development and urban renewal to positively impact Detroit while helping to create a modern, regional transit system.

-Community Foundation for Southeast Michigan.
+In addition, Cullen is the Chairman of Invest Detroit; Vice Chairman of the Downtown Detroit Partnership; and serves on the Detroit Zoological Society executive committee.
+He is also a board member of the Detroit Regional Chamber, Hudson-Webber Foundation, and Penske Corporation, and a trustee of the College of Creative Studies and Community Foundation for Southeast Michigan.
 He has previously chaired the Detroit Metro Convention & Visitors Bureau, The Parade Company and the Metropolitan Detroit YMCA, and retains current executive committee membership with all three organizations.
-For more than 10 years, Cullen served as the governor-appointed chairman of the Michigan Economic Development Corporation (MEDC) executive commitee.
+For more than 10 years, Cullen served as the governor-appointed Chairman of the Michigan Economic Development Corporation executive committee.